Osama-D/AI-Artistry_Back-end/README.md

 To run AI-Artistry locally, you need to connect the front-end with the backend.
 Follow these steps:

 1. Clone the front-end repository: git clone https://github.com/Osama-D/AI-Artistry_Front-end.git
-2. Clone the backend repository: git clone https://github.com/Osama-D/AI-Artistry_Back-end.git
+2. Clone the back-end repository: git clone https://github.com/Osama-D/AI-Artistry_Back-end.git
 3. Install the dependencies for the front-end and the backend:

 - Front-end: